the-h-b/spotify/README.md

 # spotify
-this repository contains an ML code that learns about different songs who's details were taken from spotify
+this repository contains an ML code that learns about different songs whose details were taken from spotify